KingNook/Weather-Stuff/misc notes.md

 (will add more down the line if i feel the need)

+## things i probably won't do but i think are worth noting

+### pre-commit hooks
+so this is probably quite useful actually and maybe something i'll implement later down the line, but for now, most of this project will be research anyways, so i sorta doubt it'll be that useful. worth looking into though

 # random things
 ## gads.png
 bro why are there google ads on the met office data page? and a comment saying not to delete? i'd assume it's built into one of the deployment modules / package thingies used but still? kinda mad